Sleeping in hot weather: a few tips and tricks to beat the heat!

 Cut out (all) caffeine

 The same goes for caffeine.
-It damages the brain and makes sleeping far more difficult.
+It damages the brain and makes sleeping far more difficult because it has a half life of six hours so really you can't drink it at all.

 Be careful about soft drinks too as many of them contain large amounts of caffeine, especially fizzy ones.